brooth/jeta-site/mysite/home/markdown/install.md

 For a reason *Gradle* doesn't provide it by itself.

 Another available option - `jetaProperties` apt argument.
-Some of the plugins support providing these arguments (`net.ltgt.apt` currently doesn't)
+Some of the plugins support providing such arguments (`net.ltgt.apt` currently doesn't)

     :::groovy
     apt {